 Senior Relationship Manager Amsterdam, NL Joined: 2017 Preferred pronoun: She/Her

 The last word you will ever hear in conjunction with working at Groupon is “formal,” but Fanny’s encounter with formality is quite possibly the most Groupon- y thing we’ve read in a while.

 What’s your favorite Groupon memory?

-Tell us about your job!
+So tell us about your job!
 What do you do?
 What do you love about it?
-What does a typical day look like?

 What’s been the most challenging thing you’ve worked on?

 For me as a Merchant Developer it is always challenging when partners want to end their live deal.
 Those conversations can be tough.
 However it is always an extra great feeling when the partner sees the importance of staying live and continues advertising their deal on Groupon.
 Sometimes keeping a deal live can feel like a bigger win than closing a new deal.

 People who’ve had tough challenges in life and keep their heads up inspire me.
 Furthermore, people who are kind and genuine to everyone, regardless of how important they may seen.

 How does your work impact Groupon’s mission of building the daily habit in local commerce?

 Every deal I sign and every deal I keep live helps keep Groupon connecting customers with local businesses.